Faculty Clusters

 Maria Mejia, Assistant Curator, Department of Scholarly Communication and Information Policy, Division of Libraries

-Centering Underrrepresented Voices: Anti-Racist Practices in Libraries and Archives
+Centering Underrrepresented Voices: Anti-Racist Practices in Libraries & Archives

 This cluster within the Division of Libraries both extends and strengthens the Division of Libraries Commitment to our core values of Inclusion, Diversity, Belonging, Equity, and Accessibility (IDBEA).
 The positions in the cluster are strategically placed in three core areas of librarianship: collections and subject expertise, description and discovery, and engagement and outreach.
 The cluster will center underrepresented communities’ voices by bringing in new collections of Africana & African American Studies materials in all formats; highlighting emerging, streaming media collections including the Native American Film and Video Festival, Chiapas Media Project, and the Hemispheric Institute Digital Video Library; and creating anti-racist description practices.
 By reimagining our metadata and systems practices through a lens of IDBEA, we can help ensure that diverse collections are discoverable by and accessible to users.
 Through engagement and outreach, we can address economic and racial inequality around information culture(s) in our own community at NYU.
 We will provide holistic support for students (including support for academic, emotional, and financial success) and ensure access to affordable course materials.